The European market potential for pacific white shrimp

 - Read our news item about the European Union’s position on the issue of glazing and soaking.

-Map 1: Geographical distribution of ASC-certified products on the market on May 2018
+Figure 5: Geographical distribution of ASC-certified products on the market on May 2019

-The biggest market for certified products is still in North Western Europe, but it is clear that within a few years, all of Europe, at least at retail level, ASC will become a hard market access requirement.
-Although commitments by food service companies and wholesalers are still less common, in the markets where retail adoption of ASC has taken hold, ASC-certified products are showing growth through new commitments in wholesale and food service as well.
-The same trend is expected to happen in Southern and Eastern Europe.
+The biggest market for certified products is still in Northwestern Europe, but it is clear that within a few years, for all of Europe, at retail level and partly at wholesale level, sustainability certification will become a hard market access requirement.

 - Check the ASC’s database to see which of your competitors have already been ASC certified.